-office and computer equipment: 2-5 yearsright-of-use-asset: Lease term
+- office and computer equipment: 2-5 years

+- vehicles: 4 years

+- right-of-use-asset: Lease term

 Depreciation expense is allocated based on estimated asset lives.
 Should the asset life or depreciation rates differ from the initial estimate, an adjustment would be made in the consolidated statements of loss and comprehensive loss.